guillempuche/skia-wallet-wiki/Code-structure.md

 - **Developer mobility**.
 Get a consistent way of building and testing applications written using different tools and technologies.
 Developers can confidently contribute to other teams’ applications and verify that their changes are safe.
 - **Single set of dependencies**.
 Use a single version of all third-party dependencies, reducing inconsistencies between applications.
 Less actively developed applications are still kept up-to-date with the latest version of a framework, library, or build tool.

+You can read about Nx folder structure [here](https://nx.dev/getting-started/nx-setup)

+> Hint: We don't use the folder `apps`, all the code is in the folder `packages`.

 ---

 ## Layer architecture